This topic describes the relationship between database container objects and environments in the Delphix Engine object model.

 Most environment objects are created through the act of discovery.
 By specifying a host, Delphix will attempt to automatically discover all environments, repositories, and source configs.
 These objects can also be added manually after the fact in cases where discovery fails.

 The environment hierarchy can be represented as depicted below.
 The generic type is listed in the top portion of each box, with an example of the Oracle single instance objects in the lower portion of each box.
 Each of these objects can contain multiple child objects with it.

 The core of all databases within Delphix is the container that holds all the physical data associated with the database, whether a dSource or VDB.
 Within each container is a Timeflow, which represents a single timeline of change within the database history.
 Currently, a container can only have one Timeflow, though this limitation may be relaxed in a future release.

 Within a Timeflow are two important objects:

 TimeflowSnapshot objects and

 TimeflowRange objects.
-Timeflow ranges represent the provisionable ranges within the history of the Timeflow, while Timeflow snapshot represent a point at which at snapshot was taken and therefore more likely to provision in a short amount of time.
-The resulting data hierarchy can be represented this way:
+Timeflow range represents the provisionable ranges within the history of the Timeflow, while Timeflow snapshot represents a point at which a snapshot was taken and therefore is more likely to provision in a short amount of time.